andymeneely/squib/README.md

 * Flexible, data-driven layouts in Yaml
 * Basic shape drawing
 * Unit conversion
-* Obsessively and fanatically tested by its author
-* Plus the full power of Ruby!
+* The full power of Ruby!

 Check this out.